-&lt;sup>19To determine whether the differences here were attributable to the inclusion of the conditioning variables or the reduction in sample size, we estimated our models with the smaller 75 country sample reported here with the conditioning variables excluded.
+&lt;sup>20To determine whether the differences here were attributable to the inclusion of the conditioning variables or the reduction in sample size, we estimated our models with the smaller 75 country sample reported here with the conditioning variables excluded.
 We obtained similar results to those in the larger sample.
 In particular, we obtained a positive and significant coefficient on human capital in log levels.
 This indicates that the differences in results reported here are attributable to the inclusion of the conditioning variables.

-initial human capital levels.
+sion of the conditioning variables, while the estimates of s are still close to one, but of mixed significance.
+It would therefore be fair to characterize these coefficient estimates to be fairly robust to the inclusion of the conditioning variables.
+However, human capital in log levels was somewhat less robust.
+This result may not be surprising for a number of reasons: First, the conditioning variables, such as initial life expectancy and subsequent openness, are likely to be correlated with initial human capital levels.
 Indeed, initial life expectancy may be considered to be an alternative indicator of investment in human capital for many developing countries.
-Second, Benhabib and Spiegel (1994) found that initial human capital, which determines the rate of own-country innovation, was unimportant for a subsample of poorer developing countries.
-The introduction of our conditioning may have exposed the relatively weak role that innovation plays in total factor productivity growth for the poorer nations in our sample.
+Second, Benhabib and Spiegel (1994) found that initial human capital, which determines the rate of own-country innovation, was unimportant for a sub-sample of poorer developing countries.
+The introduction of our conditioning may have exposed the relatively weak role that innovation plays in total factor productivity growth for the poorer nations in our sample. $^{22}$